-A dear friend of mine has cancer.
-He is unique, special and incredibly strong.
+A dear friend of mine had cancer.
+He was unique, special and incredibly strong.

-Gary is loved by many and loves many around him.
-He deserves to live a full life and leave this world when he’s old and grey.
-But now, it seems, this isn’t possible – and it’s not fair.
+Gary was loved by many and loved many around him.
+He deserved to live a full life and leave this world when he was old and grey.
+Unfortunately, this wasn’t possible – and it’s not fair.

-After years of winning the fight, he was recently diagnosed as terminal so all we have left is to make the most of every remaining precious moment.
-Though Gary is unique to me and his friends and family, we know his story is not unique: millions of us have been affected by cancer and can relate to his story as a sufferer, a carer, a family member or friend.
+After years of winning the fight, he was eventually diagnosed as terminal so all we had left was to make the most of every remaining precious moment.
+Though Gary was unique to me and his friends and family, we know his story is not unique: millions of us have been affected by cancer and can relate to his story as a sufferer, a carer, a family member or friend.

-So what can I do to help him?
+So what can I do to help?
 What can anyone do to help anyone with cancer?